NixOS/rfcs/rfcs/0000-deprecation.md

 - Attributes: An existing attribute continues to exist.
 - Functions: All accepted function arguments continue to be accepted.

-Function arguments are secondary to this RFC, as most functions are rarely changed.
+Everything else you might assume of nixpkgs isn't meant to be kept compatible, such as how many elements are in `pkgs.hello.buildInputs` or that `pkgs.hello.outPath` stays the same, therefore we don't include them here.
+Function arguments are secondary to this RFC, as most functions are rarely changed (Todo: Maybe extend this RFC to function arguments or rename it to "attribute deprecation").
 Therefore attributes and their existence will be the focus.

 Examples:
 - `pkgs.pythonPackages.pytest` continues existing